How to Setup a VPN on an iPhone [August 2020]

 Setting up a manual connection is quite straightforward too.

 - Select Settings from your iPhone Home screen.

 - Select VPN and Add VPN Configuration.

-- Select Type and VPN Type.
+- Select Type.
 Add the connection type provided by your VPN vendor.

 - Add your login and password and select Done.

 - Toggle the Status on the VPN page to on to use the VPN.

 - Toggle it to off to stop using it.

 Once set up, you can quickly turn the VPN on and off by accessing the first VPN screen and using the Status toggle.

 What is the Best VPN App for iPhone?